ewjax/eqparser/README.md

 ---
 ## Other Source Code

 - EQParser.py: Defines EQParser class, which derives from EverquestLogFile base class.
-The construction function creates a list of ParseTarget child class objects to use for parsing individual logfile lines.
+The constructor function creates a list of ParseTarget child class objects to use for parsing individual logfile lines.
 ```
         self.parse_target_list = [
             VesselDrozlin_Parser(),